Dumitru-Condrea/JS-Unit-Tests/README.md

 The project is organized into several key directories and modules:
 - `src/`: Main source code for array manipulation
-- `src/utils/`: Utility modules for logging, performance tracking, and string manipulation
+- `src/utils/`: Utility modules for logging, string manipulation and etc
 - `test/`: Mocha test suites for validating array operations

 ## Key Features